The Official Website of the United States Marine Corps

 EOD Marine battles enemy within; credits colleagues for saving his life

 Master Sgt.
 Clifford Farmer is one tough Marine.
-As an explosive ordnance disposal technician
+As an explosive ordnance

 MAWTS-1 aviator recognized for exceptional courage and leadership